 Increasing Landing Page Conversions With Tracking Data

 Like I’ve mentioned in Two Weeks To Lift-off: Rapid Landing Page Design, KlientBoost is obsessed with utilizing data to improve landing page performance, but there are specific services and strategies we employ to get the most out of our data.
+To increase landing page conversions with tracking data we need to have a strategy.
 If we didn’t have data, then determining changes/updates to the pages would be like trying to drive your car at night with no headlights, scary and dangerous.
 The three services we use to light our path are Google Analytics, Unbounce, and Hotjar.

 What are we looking for?